 Besides Posey, the Grays had four other future Hall of Famers: catcher Josh Gibson, the Babe Ruth of Negro League baseball; outfielder Oscar Charleston, considered one of the most complete players in baseball history; first baseman Buck Leonard and pitcher Ray Brown.
 Gibson, Leonard and Brown were the backbone of the 1937 Grays team that went 45-18-1 in Negro League play.

-A pugnacious competitor, Posey wouldn't hesitate to pull the Grays from the field when they were victimized by a bad call.
+A pugnacious competitor, Posey wouldn't hesitate to pull the Grays from the field when a bad call victimized them.
 “An umpire baiter first-class,” Overmyer says.
 “Giants crumbled and quit before the fragile-looking Posey,” W. Rollo Wilson wrote in the Courier.
 “The word ‘quit’ has never been translated for him.”

 An adept fighter, Posey carried a blackjack and once broke the arm of an inmate, who reached through cell bars at him during a jail visit, Overmyer says.